 And that’s not something you want.

 As we showed you today — through our fraud and identity theft statistics as well as the relationship your credit score and identity theft share — fraud may have an impact on your credit history.
-This impact may significantly alter your ability to get a personal line of credit or other credit and loan products when you need help in an emergency.
+This impact may significantly alter your ability to qualify for a personal line of credit or another credit and loan product when you need help in an emergency.

 Your Credit Score and Identity Theft Need Attention Fast